-New Jersey Possession of Child Pornography Defense Lawyer
+New Jersey Possession of Child Pornography Defense Attorneys

 Our Sex Crimes Defense Firm Includes Former County Prosecutors That Are Certified Criminal Trial Attorneys That Have Handled Countless Child Pornography Charges in NJ

 We are the Law Offices of Jonathan F. Marshall—one of the state’s largest defense firms.
-Our staff is comprised of ten (10) attorneys that specialize in defending the accused.
-Most of the members of our team are former prosecutors that have served in roles like Director of Major Crimes, Special Operations, Juvenile Division and even the entire Trial Division.
-That said, we have occasion to defend many individuals caught in the child pornography net of county prosecutors, local police, the Office of the Attorney General and the United States Attorney.
+Our staff comprises ten (10) attorneys specializing in defending the accused.
+Most of our team members are former prosecutors who have served in roles like Director of Major Crimes, Special Operations, Juvenile Division, and even the entire Trial Division.
+That said, we have occasion to defend many individuals caught in the child pornography net of county prosecutors, local police, the Office of the Attorney General, and the United States Attorney.

 Child Pornography Possession Charges in New Jersey

 Police and prosecutors have dedicated units like the Internet Crimes Against Children Task Force to identify individual who possess or view child pornography.
 There are many scenarios that result in someone being arrested on child pornography charges.
-In many instances, a depiction is flagged in a drive by an internet provider such as Google, Dropbox, Apple iCloud, AOL, SugarSync, Hightail or Yahoo.
+In many instances, a depiction is flagged in a drive-by by an internet provider such as Google, Dropbox, Apple iCloud, AOL, SugarSync, Hightail, or Yahoo.
 There are also a large number of cases where a complaint filed with the National Center for Missing and Exploited Children results in an arrest.
-Cases originating from law enforcement sting operations on peer to peer file sharing networks (e.g. uTorrent, FrostWire, Gnutella, BitTorrent, eMule and Vuze) are also heavily on the rise.
+Cases originating from law enforcement sting operations on peer-to-peer file-sharing networks (e.g., uTorrent, FrostWire, Gnutella, BitTorrent, eMule, and Vuze) are also heavily on the rise.
 Irrespective of the origin of your arrest, your guilt or innocence will hinge on whether or not the prosecutor can prove that you violated N.J.S.A.
 2C:24-4.
-The headings below outline some of the important aspects of this law and a possession of child pornography cases.
+The headings below outline some of the important aspects of this law and possession of child pornography cases.

 • What Are The Penalties For Child Pornography Possession?
 A first-degree crime for possession of child pornography arises where there are 100,000 or more images and triggers a prison sentence of 10-20 years.
 When someone possesses at least 1,000 but less than 100,000 images, a second-degree crime for endangering the welfare of a child arises.
-The penalties for this grade of child pornography results in 5-10 years of imprisonment.
-It is a third-degree crime resulting in up to 5 years in prison to knowingly possess less than 1,000 images.
-It is also a third-degree crime to view any photograph, film video tape, computer program or file, or any other production or reconstruction which depicts a child engaging in a prohibited sexual act or in the simulation of such an act, including on the Internet.
-In any case where the defendant is found in possession of 100 or more images, a New Jersey Superior Court judge is required to impose a period of incarceration unless, having regard to the character and condition of the defendant, the judge is of the opinion that imprisonment would be a serious injustice which overrides the need to deter such conduct by others.
+The penalties for this grade of child pornography result in 5-10 years of imprisonment.
+It is a third-degree crime resulting in up to 5 years in prison to possess less than 1,000 images knowingly.
+It is also a third-degree crime to view any photograph, film, videotape, computer program or file, or any other production or reconstruction that depicts a child engaging in a prohibited sexual act or in the simulation of such an act, including on the Internet.
+In any case, where the defendant is found in possession of 100 or more images, a New Jersey Superior Court judge is required to impose a period of incarceration unless, having regard to the character and condition of the defendant, the judge is of the opinion that imprisonment would be a serious injustice which overrides the need to deter such conduct by others.

 • Can I Be Convicted If I Honestly Thought The Child Was An Adult?
 It is not a defense that the accused lacked knowledge that the victim was under 18 or that he/she reasonably believed that the victim was at least 18.